-Independent Contractor Engagement: How to Overcome Compliance Risk
+Independent Contractor Engagement: 3 Strategies for Risk Management

 Independent contractor compliance is important to be aware of whether your business is currently using or considering using independent talent.
 Properly managing independent contractors is quite different than maintaining a workforce of traditional employees—specific rules, laws, and tests apply, and treating an independent contractor as an employee can result in costly legal consequences.